hectorqlucero/ls/README.md

 ## ✨ Features

 - **Rapid Project Scaffolding**: Instantly create a new web app with `lein new ls your-project-name`.
-- **Powerful Code Generators**: Generate CRUD grids, dashboards, and reports for any database table.
+- **Powerful Code Generators**: Generate CRUD grids, dashboards, reports, and subgrids for any database table.
 - **Customizable Templates**: Easily adapt Clojure string templates for handlers, views, and models.
 - **Automatic Database Integration**: Auto-generates fields from your database schema.
 - **Separation of Concerns**: Enforces a clear handler/view/model directory structure.